 NSF-funded International Research Experiences for Students (IRES) Program

-NSF IRES program in China overview
+NSF IRES program in China Mainland and Taiwan overview

 The main objective of this IRES program is to develop a long-term international collaboration that will provide students with advanced skills in science and engineering and an opportunity to develop research and communication skills in a highly mentored, culturally, and linguistically diverse setting.

-This IRES ongoing project is being implemented from 2024 to 2026.
+This IRES ongoing project is being implemented from 2024 to 2027.

 NSF IRES research projects